vdmnc131/Frame-wise-Dominant-Speaker-Detection-in-videos/README.md

 You can also refer to the report in this repo in which we have discussed our approach to the problem.

 The dataset for this asssignment was a set of youtube videos.
 The links to these videos can be found in the problem statement.

-The activations directory contains images that we generated for visualising the activation values for the hidden layers of our model.